nikodemus/foolang/README.md

 In order of priority:

-1. Ergonomics: Code should be a pleasure to write and easy to read.
+1. Ergonomics: Code should be a pleasure to reand and write.

 2. Safety: No memory errors.
 No race conditions.
 No ambient authority.
    Fault-tolerant applications.